- Assistance in selecting a reliable partner

-Truck factoring — also known as freight factoring — allows carriers and owner-operators to turn unpaid invoices into cash.
-Essentially, a third-party factoring company for trucking will effectively buy those outstanding accounts receivable at an advance rate of usually 80% to 90% of the value and then collect on those unpaid invoices themselves.
 Factoring in the trucking industry means someone else takes the risk of non-payment.
-For many trucking companies, even getting a discounted amount for invoices is well worth getting the factoring services for trucking companies since they have immediate funds with which they can pay overhead costs or even take on additional work to make more money.
+For many trucking companies, even getting a discounted amount for invoices is well worth getting a freight factoring specialist for trucking companies since they have immediate funds with which they can pay overhead costs or even take on additional work to make more money.

 Logity Dispatch's job is to provide the best loads in the market for every driver.
 Our expert team ensures that drivers from any region and state get high-quality and best-paying loads.

 We’ve touched on a few of the benefits of factoring for a trucking company, but let’s break these down in more detail.
 It’s not unusual for drivers to feel a little reluctant to part with a portion of their profits, and this is a necessary fact of working with a factoring service for the trucking industry.
 However, the small amount of lost profit can actually lead to serious advantages for businesses and drivers and can even see you increasing your profits over the long term.

 - Swift capital upfront